 Waterfront Camping in Seward

-Luckily, the view from the top was incredible, and rewarded us handsomely for our hard work!
+Luckily, the view from the top was incredible, and it rewarded us handsomely for our hard work!

 The smoke drove us onward